musfy/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * File: 10-print_comb2.c

-## 11-Inventing is a combination of brains and materials.
+## 11. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need

 Write a program that prints all possible different combinations of two digits.